 What is a silent rupture?

 Ruptures of silicone gel implants are silent – looking in the mirror does not tell you if your implants are intact or ruptured.
 FDA recommends a MRI scan every two years for detection.
-But with IDEAL IMPLANT, you know your implants are intact by simply glancing in the mirror.
+But with saline implants, you know your implants are intact by simply glancing in the mirror.
 Rupture is easily detected and the saline is safely absorbed by the body.